 Allocation of Parenting Time

 When couples who have children are no longer together, “residential custody,” or majority parenting time, of the children often becomes the focal point of the divorce or separation.
-At Kollias & Giese, P.C., we believe that the needs of the parties’ children are of paramount importance.
-However, because of the cost and stress associated with a contentious custody / parenting time dispute, parents must be well informed about the legal process in order to determine the best approach to their case.
+At Kollias P.C., we believe that the needs of the parties’ children are of paramount importance.
+However, because of the cost and stress associated with a contentious custody or parenting time dispute, parents must be well informed about the legal process in order to determine the best approach to their case.

 Prior to January 1, 2016, the “residential custodian” or “primary residential parent” was typically the parent with whom the children spent more nights with than the other, and whose address is used for school and legal purposes.
 Depending on the circumstances of the case, the “non-custodial parent” was generally awarded “visitation” with the children.
 However, as of January 1, 2016, these distinctions no longer exist.
 In fact, the courts no longer label either parent as having “custody” or “visitation” at all.
-Now, the courts determine a schedule for parenting time, and allocate how decisions for a child will be made among the parents.
-Those major decisions include decisions regarding healthcare, education, activities, and religious upbringing.
+Now, the courts make an allocation of parental responsibilities, which includes determining a schedule for parenting time, and assigning how major decisions for a child will be made among the parents.
+The allocation of parental decision-making authority determines which parent(s) may make major decisions regarding healthcare, education, activities, and religious upbringing.

 Under the new family law statute, all parties through their attorneys must file with the court a proposed parenting plan within 120 days of service or filing a petition if no allocation judgment has been entered.

 It is a common misconception that once a child reaches a certain age, he or she will have the ability to choose which parent they will reside with, or dictate the terms of their parenting time.
 That simply isn’t the case under Illinois law.
 The child’s wishes are always considered, and the age of the child does make a difference.
-However, courts will generally place far more emphasis on the child’s maturity level and the reasons for the child’s preference as to “custody” / parenting time.
+However, courts will generally place far more emphasis on the child’s maturity level and the reasons for the child’s preference as to “custody” or parenting time.

 In Illinois, most courts require that parents involved in a parenting dispute participate in mediation, unless there is a legal basis for the parties to opt out of the process.
 Successful mediation in a parenting dispute can potentially save parents an enormous amount of time, money, and aggravation.
 Because reaching an agreement in mediation requires the parents to have the ability to speak openly to one another and to the mediator, the terms discussed in mediation are generally not admissible in court.
 If mediation results in a parenting agreement, the agreement will not be binding until it has been written into a court order and signed by the judge.

 In short, mediation can be incredibly useful as a way for parents to avoid protracted “custody” litigation.
 Even in circumstances where all of the parenting time issues cannot be completely resolved after mediation, it is often the case that mediation results in partial agreements on certain topics regarding the children, such as a time schedule for who has the children on holidays or during breaks from school.
-At Kollias & Giese, P.C., we believe that it is important for our clients to be informed as to how the mediation process works so that they can get the most out of the session.
+At Kollias P.C., we believe that it is important for our clients to be informed as to how the mediation process works so that they can get the most out of the session.

 In addition or in lieu of appointing a third lawyer to the case, the court may appoint an evaluator.
 An evaluator is typically a psychologist who conducts psychological testing, interviews the parents, children, and witnesses, and considers collateral sources of information.
 The evaluator then submits a written report to the court stating his or her opinion as to which “custodial” / parental allocation arrangement would be in the best interests of the children.
 The importance of being well-prepared for the evaluation process cannot be overstated.

-At Kollias & Giese, our attorneys draw upon a wealth of experience in contested cases involving child-related issues to advise our clients how to best approach the legal process from start to finish.
+At Kollias P.C., our attorneys draw upon a wealth of experience in contested cases involving child-related issues to advise our clients how to best approach the legal process from start to finish.
 If parenting time is at issue in your case, we would welcome the opportunity to assess your case and advise you how to achieve the best possible outcome for your children.